Rochan79/Huggingface_Stable_diff/README.md

 This is just for fun haha.
 This notebook can be replicated on Google Colab.
 Make sure to change the runtime to GPU.
 Get a HuggingFace token on their [website](https://huggingface.co/settings/tokens) and try it out yourself!
-Here's a Longhorn at UT:
+Here's an output of a prompt,"a Longhorn at UT":
 ![Longhorn at UT](lh.png)